alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ### Preview Image

-If you want to add an image at the top of the post, please provide an image with a resolution of `1200 x 630`.
-Please note that if the image aspect ratio does not meet `1.91 : 1`, the image will be scaled and cropped.
+For a top-of-post image, use a `1200 x 630` image.
+If it isn't `1.91 : 1`, it will be scaled and cropped.

-Knowing these prerequisites, you can start setting the image's attribute:
+With that in mind, set the image attributes:

 ```yaml
 ---